 The agricultural heartland of the county is home to several nationally threatened arable plants such as Corn Spurrey (Spergula arvensis) Stinking Chamomile (Anthemis cotula) and Sharp-leaved Fluellen (Kickxia elatine).

 The county also has a significant population of Wild Daffodils (Narcissus pseudonarcissus) in Wales as well as rarities such as Tintern Spurge (Euphorbia serrulata) and Fingered Sedge (Carex digitata).

 The Flora of Monmouthshire (2007) by Trevor Evans has detailed accounts of all the species to be found in the county and is available by post from Trevor Evans or Steph Tyler.

 The first Rare Plant Register for Monmouthshire was published in 2007 by Trevor Evans.

-*NEW* You can now download a pdf of the 2017 Rare Plant Register, which includes records up to July 2017.
+You can now download a pdf of the updated 2023 Rare Plant Register .
 Please send any additions, updates and corrections to the county recorders (above) and they will be included in the next edition.